samolivarez/azure-network-protocols/README.md

 <img src="https://i.imgur.com/9os3jxk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, from Windows Powershell command line in VM1 and using the ICMP traffic protocol we are "pinging" from VM1 to VM2 and observe the IP traffic "reply" from VM2 in the command line.
+This is done by typing from Vm1's command line the "ping command along with VM2's private IP address.
 </p>
 <br />